gabefair/ChisslR/README.md

 - [ ] 4rd) As seen in the image above when the user clicks on one of the images "9", it creates a second group to label.

-The column labels of the group editor can be seen better in the below image
+The below image is provided to better highlight the column names of the group editor.

 ![group editor closeup](Lookbook/Third.PNG)